 Regional OSS Classes in Cork and Galway will be scheduled throughout the year in ST1.
-Numbers will be limited, we will advise on upcoming dates via the OSS mailbox.
+Numbers will be limited, regional classes will be available to book via your trainee portal.

 Take home lap kits

 Should you wish to borrow a take home laprascopic kit, please ensure you do this well ahead of the OCSE's to ensure availability, contact OSS@rcsi.com to arrange.